kinetikalab/project_demetra/README.md

 ```
 These OH molecules are crucial for the second NO capture step and HNO₂ synthesis.

+That is the good explanation of high NO3- selectivity in heavy-humid air discharges.

 ## Energy Balance: Back-of-the-Napkin Estimate